 If you don’t have a car you can join this 4 hour guided tour which picks you up from your hotel and takes you not only to Multnomah Falls but also Wahkeena Falls and Horse Tail Falls as part of its Columbia River Highway tour.

 If you like wine and want to make a day of it, this 8-hour day trip from Portland offers the above plus lunch in Hood River with wine sampling options.

 Transport in Portland

 However, Portland doesn’t even make it into American’s top 10 rainiest cities for rainfall so don’t fret!
 If you don’t like rain then the best times to visit are summer, July, August and often September.
-May and June are drier than April and March.
-Mid October sees the rain appear again.

 Things to do in Portland When it Rains